 Kroger Ground Cinnamon, 1111070034, Sell by: May 19 18PS4, 18.3 oz

 Kroger Garlic Powder, 1111070039, Sell by: May 18 17PS4, 24.7 oz

 Kroger Coarse Ground Black Pepper, 1111070041, Sell by: May 18 18PS4, Sell by: May 19 18PS4, 17.1 oz

 Kroger Bac’n Buds, 1111070025, Sell by: May 20 18PS4, 12.0 oz

-Marler Clark, The Food Safety Law Firm, is the nation’s leading law firm representing victims of Listeria outbreaks.
-The Listeria lawyers of Marler Clark have represented thousands of victims of Listeria and other foodborne illness outbreaks and have recovered over $600 million for clients.
+Marler Clark, The Food Safety Law Firm, is the nation’s leading law firm representing victims of Salmonella outbreaks.
+The Salmonella lawyers of Marler Clark have represented thousands of victims of Salmonella and other foodborne illness outbreaks and have recovered over $600 million for clients.
 Marler Clark is the only law firm in the nation with a practice focused exclusively on foodborne illness litigation.
-Our Listeria lawyers have litigated Listeria cases stemming from outbreaks traced to a variety of foods, such as cantaloupe, tomatoes, ground turkey, salami, sprouts, cereal, peanut butter, and food served in restaurants.
+Our Salmonella lawyers have litigated Salmonella cases stemming from outbreaks traced to a variety of foods, such as cantaloupe, tomatoes, ground turkey, salami, sprouts, cereal, peanut butter, and food served in restaurants.
 The law firm has brought Salmonella lawsuits against such companies as Cargill, ConAgra, Peanut Corporation of America, Sheetz, Taco Bell, Subway and Wal-Mart.